-Now if you are interested to use a new preloaded spools for your Weed Eater you just have to follow the model of your trimmer and go for the hardware store and bring in the preloaded spool that matches with your eater.
-On the other side if you are interested to thread the old spool with string then bring the recommended string for your eater, which you will find out at the store where you bought the weed eater, or in any hardware store.
-Just be sure about the trimmer model.
-When you have the string place in 30 to 40 feet of string physically by placing in the end one-half inch through the hole in the center of the spool and then winding it firmly in the direction indicated by the arrow on the spool head until the spool is full.
+If you are interested in using a new preloaded spool for your Weed Eater, you have to follow your trimmer model and go for the hardware store and bring in the preloaded spool that matches with your eater.
+On the other side if you are interested in a thread the old spool with string then bring the recommended string for your eater, which you will find out at the store where you bought the weed eater, or in any hardware store.
+Just be sure about the trimmer model when you have the string place in 30 to 40 feet of string physically—placing in the end one-half inch through the hole in the centre of the spool—and then winding it firmly in the direction indicated by the arrow on the spool head until the spool is full.

 Step four: (Finish threading the string and prepare the spool to get back into the housing)

 After you are done threading, cut the string leaving 5-6 inches outside.
-Now replace the spool into the spool housing on your weed eater head by snapping the remaining thread of the string through the hole inside the spool head.
+Now replace the spool into the spool housing on your weed eater head by snapping the string’s remaining thread through the hole inside the spool head.
 Genteelly place the spool, don’t give an extra bit of pressure while doing it.

 Step five: (Prepare the weed eater for cutting)

 After you are done placing the spool into the housing, Secure the Weed Eater head cap back into position, making sure to tighten it.
 When the tabs are lock or the head cap is tighten enough clockwise you are trimmer is ready to cut again.
-Just plug in the power or start the ignition and hopefully, it will work as it used to do before.
+Just plug-in power or start the ignition, and hopefully, it will work as it used to do before.

 These were the simple five steps for threading you weed eater by yourself.
-Depending on various models the process can be a little bit different, but in most cases, this procedure will bring your good results.
-As you have to deal with nylon string, wearing hand gloves to protect your hand is very necessary.
-Never ever forget to make sure that your weed eater is out of power when you are doing this task.
+Depending on various models, the process can be a little bit different, but this procedure will bring your good results in most cases.
+As you have to deal with nylon string, wearing hand gloves to protect your hand is necessary.
+Never forget to make sure that your weed eater is out of power when you are doing this task.

 Thanks for reading with patience.